kartik6388k-tech/Railway-Crack-Detection/README.md

 ---
 ## STEPS

-->befoure starting the traning put the data in dataset folder in the yolov8 format with matching labels of of image in two seprate folder for each
+- >befoure starting the traning put the data in dataset folder in the yolov8 format with matching labels of of image in two seprate folder for each
-->create a runs folder here all the weights and results will be stored ->use "trainer.py --help" to get to know about the args ->use the detect to detect the gap locally or use the app.py file for the online use by enabling it on your local machine u could access the website on the dedicated link
+- >create a runs folder here all the weights and results will be stored
+- >use "trainer.py --help" to get to know about the args
+- >use the detect to detect the gap locally or use the app.py file for the online use by enabling it on your local machine u could access the website on the dedicated link

 ---